Burying the Emotions

 What does it mean that my levels are abnormal?

-If you look up your CBC results and see a lot of abnormal numbers—typically shown in RED—don’t panic.
-Abnormalities in the Anaemia Profile are common and often don’t mean you are sick or something is wrong.
+If you look up your results and see a lot of abnormal numbers—typically shown in RED—don’t panic.
+Abnormalities in the results for Anaemia are common and often don’t mean you are sick or something is wrong.
 For example, it is common for young women to have lower CBC and haemoglobin test levels simply because they menstruate.
 Even brief episodes of stress can increase your WBC count (and who isn’t stressed when in an ED?).

 Please don’t worry- if there is a concerningly abnormal lab value, your provider will discuss it with you and the best way to address it.
 Of course, you should always feel free to ask them about a value concerning you.
 Remember that modern CBC Blood Count medicine, with its advanced technologies, is a blessing and a curse.
 These fluctuations are just one piece of the puzzle that makes up our complicated and unique physiology.
 And – who wants to be normal anyway?